MV Glen Rosa: Ceremonial ship launch, 5 April 2024

 Ferguson Marine interim CEO John Petticrew welcomed the launch as a significant milestone, Scottish Government cabinet secretary Màiri McAllan gave a short speech, local minister Rev. William Boyle blessed the vessel, then after a short delay due to gusting wind, the Glen Rosa was named and launched by Beth Atkinson, a qualified welder who had completed her apprenticeship at the yard the year prior.
 MSP Stuart McMillan played the bagpipes as the ship went down the slipway.
-Tugs then moved the vessel to the shipyard's Newark Quay, which had recently been vacated when Glen Sannox began its sea trials then was moved to the nearby Inchgreen Quay in Greenock.
+Tugs then moved the vessel to the shipyard's Newark Quay (which had recently been vacated when Glen Sannox began its sea trials, then was moved to the nearby Inchgreen Quay in Greenock).

+Further delays

+As of November 2024, the expected delivery date was September 2025.
+In May 2025, a further delay to the second quarter of 2026 was announced, then in December due to corrosion and scheduling problems the delay was extended to the fourth quarter of 2026.